ZhihaoZhang97/RU-AI/README.md

 ```bash
 python ./download_flickr.py
 ```
-You can also download all the data by running thw following code.
+You can also download all the data by running the following code.

 Please note the whole dataset **is over 157GB** in compression and could take **up to 500GB** after decompression.